Keksuccino/docs_fancymenu/parallax.md

 2. Right-click the element to open the context menu
 3. Scroll down and find **Parallax Effect: Enabled/Disabled**
 4. Toggle it to **Enabled**
-5. Adjust the **Parallax Intensity** value (between 0.0 and 1.0)
+5. Adjust the **Parallax Intensity X** and **Parallax Intensity Y** values (between 0.0 and 1.0)
 6. Optionally enable **Invert Parallax** to change movement direction

 # Tips for Creating Amazing Parallax Effects

 ## Layer Your Elements

-Create depth by using different parallax intensity values for different elements:
+Create depth by using different parallax intensity values for different elements.
+You can tune X and Y separately:

 - **Background**: Lower intensity (0.1-0.3)
 - **Middle layer elements**: Medium intensity (0.3-0.6)